 A leading technology in computational science of fluid flow (solid-gas-liquid multiphase flow) by using particle method is developed for dynamics of violent flow.
 We aim for establishment of the methodology of computational science and engineering, to describe various phenomena in civil engineering by fluid/granular-material analogy.
 For the details, access to: http://particle.kuciv.kyoto-u.ac.jp/ Particle Method for Computational Dynamics of Free-Surface Flows In a particle method, or Lagrangian meshfree method, particles as calculating points are moved by interaction between neighboring particles.
 It enables to track a complicated surface change including fragmentation and coalescence of fluid, which is difficult to simulate in an Eulerian method using a computational grid.
 We conduct a research on both of a fundamental theory and a practical application of particle method for violent flows in coastal surf zone and mountain streams.

 In our laboratory, a numerical wave flume based on a particle method has been developed to estimate a wave force or wave overtopping discharge for design of coastal structure.
 Development of 3D simulation tool using parallel computing (PC-Cluster and GPU) and fluid-elastoplastic hybrid analysis has also been conducted.
-Below figures show a plunging breaking wave and flooding in a girder bridge across a mountain stream due to drift woods.
+Below figures show a plunging breaking wave and failure of a submerged breakwater due to a high wave.
 Our laboratory proposed some accurate particle methods (CISPH-HS, CMPS-HS etc.) to improve drawbacks of particle method such as incompleteness of momentum conservation and pressure fluctuation.
 The accurate methods are known widely in CFD research field and some of our papers are ranked in highly cited papers lists of ISI journals.

-Computational Sediment Hydraulics by Multiphase Flow Model Understanding of the dynamics of the movable bed is indispensable for both river and coastal engineering.
-In our laboratory, to address phenomena regarding the movable bed from computational point of view, numerical model of both solid-liquid two-phase flow and granular assembly has been developed.
+Development of numerical tool for design of coastal structures Recent years, it is predicted that a huge scale of wave or tsunami will act on coastal structures.
+Under the action by them, a failure or a large deformation of structures or foundation can occur with high possibility.
+Therefore, in a design of structures, the action numerical model of both solid-liquid two-phase flow and granular assembly has been developed.
 The numerical simulation for sediment transport under various flow conditions has been performed.

 Crowd Behavior by Particle-Based Multi-Agent Simulation Model Multi-agent simulation with directly handling personal behavior has been developed by using the Distinct Element Method.
 Evacuation simulation against Tsunami is promising tool in establishing evacuation planning.
 Moreover, the crowd behavior simulation in the urban pedestrian space is expected to contribute advanced urban design.
 Below is the computational example for the pedestrian behavior in case of the construction of a wide pavement in the Shijo St., Kyoto.